VincenzoConte/os-sample-java-war/README.md

-Sample app for Red Hat OpenShift using a Dockerfile and WAR file
+Sample Hello World Java app for Red Hat OpenShift using a Dockerfile and a WAR file